SamanthaSays/samanthasays.github.io/_mods/eso.md

 Additionally, I use 2 NVIDIA Overlay game filters.
 RTX Dynamic Vibrance at 10% intensity and 100% saturation boost, and Sharpen+ at 0 intensity and 50 texture details.

 You can purchase The Elder Scrolls Online at <a target="_blank" href="https://greenmangaming.sjv.io/samanthasays-eso">Green Man Gaming</a> through my affiliate link.

-Add-ons marked with a ♥ heart are my top 9 favourites.

 <table class="modlist">
     <thead>